 How to Clean Waterproof Headphones

 The best cleaning product to use is a dash of dish wash detergent in some warm water.
-Wipe down the earbuds, cable and even the ⅛-inch jack to remove any grime or sediment.
-If you have wax build up on the grill of the earbud, try using an old toothbrush to scrub the wax away.
-A bit of putty could also be used to stick to and lift off wax and sediment.
+Wipe down the earbuds, cable, and even the ⅛-inch jack to remove any grime or sediment.
+If you have wax buildup on the grill of the earbud, try using an old toothbrush to scrub the wax away.
+A bit of putty could also stick to and lift off wax and sediment.

 How to Get The Best Fit From Your Waterproof Headphones

 Waterproof headphone earbuds come in various shapes and sizes.
-Some earbuds are designed for comfort while others are a balance of comfort and secure fit.
-Each earbud style sold with your waterproof headphones are designed for a specific purpose.
-Let’s briefly look at these and discuss the pros, cons and best application.
+Some earbuds are designed for comfort, while others are a balance of comfort and secure fit.
+Each earbud style sold with your waterproof headphones is designed for a specific purpose.
+Let’s briefly look at these and discuss the pros, cons, and best applications.

 Single Flange – The single flange fitting earbud is the most common earbud sold with waterproof headphones.
 The simple design will fit most ear canals offering a snug fit and some isolation.
 The single flange may not be best for swimming.

 Conventional Earbuds – The conventional earbud is the old standard.
-Many smartphone manufacturers used to include these with their mobile phones as a headphone/hands-free kit.
+Many smartphone manufacturers used to include these with their mobile phones as headphone/hands-free kits.

-While they are designed to fit snug on the outside of the ear canal, thus accommodating most ear sizes, these earbuds were not designed for any form of activity or sports.
+While they are designed to fit snugly on the outside of the ear canal, thus accommodating most ear sizes, these earbuds were not designed for any form of activity or sports.

 Fitted Earbuds – Fitted earbuds offer the most superior watertight fit and isolation.
-The earbud fits flush inside the outer ear and the tip deep into the ear canal.
-This isolation improves the sound quality which allows you to play your audio at lower levels thus protecting your ears over time.
+The earbud fits flush inside the outer ear, and the tip is deep into the ear canal.
+This isolation improves the sound quality, which allows you to play your audio at lower levels, thus protecting your ears over time.

-Most of the time you should find an earbud shape that fits your ear.
-Nowadays silicon and memory foam earbuds offer the most flexibility as they can be molded and change shape to fit your ear and ear canal.
+Most of the time, you should find an earbud shape that fits your ear.
+Nowadays, silicon and memory foam earbuds offer the most flexibility as they can be molded and change shape to fit your ear and ear canal.
 The best recommendation is to test all the earbud attachments that come with your waterproof headphones to find the right fit.
-Replacement earbuds or ear tips can be purchased separately with your waterproof headphones for even more choice.
+Replacement earbuds or ear tips can be purchased separately from your waterproof headphones for even more choice.